ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/MINAR.md

 * MINAR adds every task to its internal event queue as a first step.
 Tasks in MINAR are always ordered by their execution deadline.

 * MINAR will run a task that has reached the head of the queue if its execution deadline was reached.
-Note that tasks can ["jump" to the head of the queue](); we'll look into it below.

 * MINAR will put the MCU to sleep only if it can't run any task, either because the queue is empty or because it’s not yet the execution deadline for the task at the head of the queue.